-The 48.4 ha of Coolibah/Blackbox Woodland (Figure 2) proposed to be cleared is substantially degraded and is assessed to be of low viability.
+The 641 ha of Coolibah/Blackbox Woodland (Figure 2) proposed to be cleared is substantially degraded and is assessed to be of low viability.
 This is largely due to degradation over a long period of time (since European settlement) as a result of historic clearing, overgrazing and more recently seasonal weed infestation by Turnip Weed (Rapistrum rugosum).
 This vegetation is substantially outside the benchmark in the majority of the ten vegetation condition variables in the EOAM.

-The vegetation condition variables which are well outside benchmark in the degraded Coolibah/Blackbox Woodland are; native overstorey cover, native mid-storey cover, native ground cover grasses, native groundcover other, exotic plant cover, number of trees with hollows, and length of fallen logs.
+The vegetation condition variables which are well outside benchmark in the degraded Coolibah/Blackbox Woodland are; native overstorey cover, native mid storey cover, native ground cover grasses, native groundcover shrubs, native groundcover other, number of trees with hollows, overstorey regeneration and length of fallen logs.
+The area is also seasonally dominated by the introduced weed, Turnip Weed (Rapistrum rugosum) Figure 7.